d4ndo/checksumjack/windows/README.md

 Everything should be compiled with the same compiler.
 If you download the QT5.2(MVSC2012) library, then please use MVSC2012.

 First thing to do is to compile the openSSL library.
-Please follow instuctions on README openssl.
+Please follow instuctions on http://www.openssl.org.
-Adapt the ChecksumJack.pro file.
-So the compiler can link the libraries correct.
+Adapt the ChecksumJack.pro file, so the compiler can link the libraries correct.

 My default path is:
 * C:/Qt/